dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 The **Edit Breakpoint Options…** dialog, available from the shortcut (right-click) menu, contains the following sections.

--  “Enabled” Check item for toggling whether a breakpoint is enabled or disabled.
+-  "Enabled" Check item for toggling whether a breakpoint is enabled or disabled.
 A disabled breakpoint does not affect the application’s execution.
 New breakpoints are enabled by default.
--  “Pause application”
+-  "Pause application"
 -  Check item for toggling whether the breakpoint pauses the application when it is encountered.
 -  New breakpoints pause the application by default.